peteresculley/tic-tac-toe/README.md

 Install and run back-end and front-end seperately

+Created for Everreal as part of their coding challenge